 - 580 Terry Fox Drive

-My home is showing signs of structural damage as a result of the tornado.
+My home’s foundation is showing signs of structural damage.
 What should I do?

 Does the City of Ottawa have copies of construction plans for my home?